 Can I apply to more than one program?

 Students may apply for up to two degree programs at USC.
 Students will be considered for their first-choice selection in the initial review followed by their second choice, if they are not admitted to their primary major.

 Do I need to audition?

-Applicants applying to our BFA in Acting program are required to audition.
+Applicants applying to our BFA in Acting for Stage, Screen and New Media program are required to audition.
 Auditions are not available for BA applicants.

 When are auditions for the BFA in Acting program held?